MEA-Watsonx-bootcamp-IBM/Visa-Eligibility-Bootcamp/README.md

 **Expected conversation:**

 ```
-Agent : Welcome to the Tourist Visa Eligibility Agent!
+Agent : Hello!
+Welcome to the Tourist Visa Eligibility Agent.

-        1. Do you have a confirmed flight ticket to your destination country?
+        1. Do you have a confirmed flight ticket to the destination country?
         2. What is your planned accommodation during your stay?
+Please
+           choose one of the following options:
+           - Hotel
+           - Relative's place
+           - Friend's place
+           - Other

-User  : yes i have a ticket, staying at a hotel in Beirut
+User  : yes i have

+Agent : Got it — flight ticket confirmed.
+        Now, what's your planned accommodation during your stay?
+Please
+        choose one of the following options:
+        - Hotel
+        - Relative's place
+        - Friend's place
+        - Other

+User  : friends place

-Agent : Here is what I have recorded:
+Agent : Here's what I have recorded:
         - Flight Ticket: Yes
-        - Accommodation: Hotel — Beirut
+        - Accommodation: Friend's place

-        Kindly type "Confirm" to proceed
+        Kindly type "Confirm" to proceed.

-User  : Confirm
+User  : confirm

 Agent : Thank you for confirming.
 I will now extract your documents for processing.

-        [document_agent and eligibility_agent run silently]
+        [Upload prompt: Passport]
+User  : JT_polpp_passport.jpg

+        [Upload prompt: Birth Certificate]
+User  : JT_polpp_birth certificate.png

+Agent : I'll need you to review the document extraction.
+        [Review document extraction → Submitted]

-Agent : **Applicant:** Juan Tapia
+Agent : **Applicant:** JUAN TAPIA
         **Passport Number:** 15082701
-        **Nationality:** POL
+        **Nationality:** POLSKIE / POLISH
         **Date of Birth:** 1988-08-08

         ---